flakeua/twitch_analysis/README.md

 ## Code and Resources Used

 **Python Version:** 3.8.12 (Anaconda)

 **Packages:** pandas, numpy, tensorflow, sklearn, matplotlib, seaborn, http, json

+**Required:** to start the project you need to create a file called tokens, where first line is client_id, and the second one is authorization token.

 ## Api Scraping